All Episodes

 It now needs to win Senate approval to pass into law.

-What will do?
+What would it do?

-It would allow police to raid suspects' homes at any time of the day or night, and to carry out certain types of surveillance without permission from a court.
+It would allow police to raid suspects' homes at any time of the day or night and to carry out certain types of surveillance without permission from a court.

 Police were previously restricted to conducting raids during the day and were forbidden to take photographs of suspects without permission.